 More girls = more people for Ruthie to stalk.
 They dove into the dress up box and came out looking awesome.

+And why shouldn’t they have?
+We had a picnic to get to people!
 Their dad broke out (our) guitar (that still hasn’t been played by Ryan, ahem) and sang songs for hours while we drank a beer in the sun.
 Probably the best combo on earth.I heard snapping in a Z-formation behind me and turned around to see Ruth making her entrance.
 Work it, girl.Magicians arrived pulling The Never-Ending Scarf out of the Hat trick.
 Afterwards we tried to strike it rich, but only came up with random pieces of metal.As we were lounging inside, something caught my eye and I ran to the window.